 This, according to Grinda, is not efficient.
 That’s why he favors marketplaces where the platform combines a customer with the right provider automatically.

-The third big trend for FJLabs is B2B marketplaces.
+The third big trend for FJLabs is B2B marketplaces, which investors love.

 Grinda says that many of the best practices from consumer marketplaces are slowly starting to drip into the business world, where many things are still done the old-fashioned way: via Rolodex, email, and Excel.
 This means that opportunities for B2B marketplace businesses are ample.